 As Associate Director, Rabbi Chaim Heinemann looks for new ways to enhance the staff’s own learning and create new opportunities for the community to benefit from the Kollel.
 Every month, more than fifty people from all backgrounds join together for a delicious Sunday morning brunch and an entertaining, informative Torah class led by Rabbi Chaim Heinemann.

 He is Cincinnati’s Certified Mohel, as well as being a trained shochet, and he holds ordination from several of Jerusalem’s leading rabbis.
 In addition, Chaim founded an early morning study group, Kollel Yisgaber K’ari, and he is the Secretary of the Cincinnati Beis Din.
 His wife, Sarah Kaila, holds a B.A. in Art and is a Graphic Designer and Computer Instructor at CHDS.
 The Heinemanns have been with the Kollel since 2011.

 Administrator Alter Raubvogel has spent all but fourteen years of his life in Cincinnati, and almost all of the Raubvogels’ children were born here.
-His professional roles include IT support, budgeting, and graphic design.
-Alter also edits and contributes to the Kollel’s weekly parasha sheet, Cincinnati Torah.
+His professional roles have included IT support, budgeting, and graphic design.
+Alter has also edited and contributed to the Kollel’s weekly parasha sheet, Cincinnati Torah.
 He has spent many summers teaching children woodworking and screen printing.
-Chana Raubvogel specializes in early childhood education, both in schools and summer camps; she currently runs the daycare at Cincinnati Hebrew Day School.
+You can view his portfolio at his website, raubvogel.us.
+His wife, Chana, specializes in early childhood education, both in schools and summer camps; she currently runs the nursery program at Cincinnati Hebrew Day School.